Sign Painting Supplies

 Enamels have a durable, gloss finish and can be used both inside and outside.
 They have excellent hiding power, so they are suited to covering older signs.
 Water-based enamels can be used on heavier paper mediums such as cardboard or posterboard.
 Enamels are not suitable for thin paper mediums.

-Poster colors, also called poster paint, have a flat finish, and they dry faster than enamels.
+Poster colors, also called poster paints, have a flat finish, and they dry faster than enamels.
 Unlike water-based enamels, they can be used on thin paper mediums.
 They are suited to interior and short-term exterior use.

 It depends on what you are covering, on the quality of the surface underneath, and on how long you expect the finished sign to last.
 If you are covering an older sign, a primer helps to prevent its ghostly presense from bleeding through and spoiling the appearance of the new sign.
 Use a sealer to prepare a surface, especially a porous surface, so that your sign will last longer.